 Product revenue from our IT channel for the third quarter of 2014 was \$1.3 million, compared to \$1.5 million for the third quarter of 2013.
 For the nine-month period ended September 30, 2014, product revenue from our IT channel was \$2.1 million, a decrease of \$8.3 million, or 80%, compared to \$10.4 million for the same period of 2013.
-These reductions reflect decreased demand for our MIS products during the first half of 2014 from our IT channel fluctuates depending on our partners' success and the end user's need for infrastructure solutions.
+These reductions reflect decreased demand for our MIS products during the first half of 2014 from our IT channel partners, primarily HP.
+The level of orders from this channel fluctuates depending on our partners' success and the end user's need for infrastructure solutions.